Dylan Pietsch

 Dylan Pietsch (born 23 April 1998) is an Australian professional rugby union player who plays as a wing for Super Rugby club Western Force and the Australia national team.

 International career

 Pietsch was a member of the Australia men's rugby sevens squad at the 2020 Summer Olympics in Tokyo.
+Pietsch made his Wallabies debut on 6 July 2024, coming off the bench in a 25-16 victory over Wales at Allianz Stadium in Sydney.